That-Cool-Coder/mesothelae/README.md

 ###### User

-I can't decide whether users should have a unique username or a unique id so I wrote both
+Fields:
 - `username` - a unique, unchangable string that the user sets on registering
-- `id` - a unique, unchangable integer set automatically on registering.
 - `display_name` - The name that the user is shown as to others.
 Can be changed and is not unique
 - `password_hash` - A hash of the user's password.
 Obviously not unique.

 ###### SessionId

 Fields:
-- `username`/`user_id` - this refers to the `User` that the session id is for.
+- `username` - this refers to the `User` that the session id is for.
 - `value` - a bunch of random letters etc that make up the code.
 Should be unique.
 - `expires` - an integer that signifies the time of expiry of this id.
 In milliseconds since epoch.